zyga/lava-blackbox/README.md

 ===================

 You can fetch each result with adb pull but ideally you will use lava-android-test to run this and obtain a single bundle directly.

-This topic shall be extended as lava-android-test parts get written.
+Support for doing that has landed in trunk as of revision 205 (it will be released in the next few days/weeks but feel free to grab that revision from trunk directly)

+Having the proper code around  use lava-android-test to run the 'blackbox' test and save the bundle by passing the -o option.
+Like this:

+    $ lava-android-test run blackbox -o blackbox.json

 Which tests are supported
 =========================